A Long Overdue Summer Update

 To help with this, I try to document my progress and my current state of mind thoroughly, by continuously updating a production diary with my thoughts throughout the development of the project.
 This way, I can always pick up from where I left off weeks ago fairly easily, understand what the point of the scene I was writing was, and so on.

 Screenshot of a webpage featuring a scrollable table of contents with chronological diary entry titles on the left, and the contents of the entry being read on the main part on the right.
-The entry being read has a sub-section titled "Music Inspiration" where several tracks from the episode 7 of Umineko are listed as potential inspirations (Le4-octobre, 7-weights, lie-alaia, l&d-circulation, rhythm-changer).
-A sneak peek of the above-mentioned production diary.
+The entry being read has a sub-section titled A sneak peek of the above-mentioned production diary.

 It’s a page with chronological entries and a clickable table of contents.
 I add an entry whenever I take a major story decision, or to remember important inspirations, to write down current doubts about the story, etc.